-From history we know that in 508 AD Clovis, the king of the Franks, was appointed by the Church to scourge the rebellious Vandals, Heruls and East Goths, who refused to recognize the power of Rome.
+From history we know that on Christmas Day 508 AD Clovis, the king of the Franks, was baptized into the Catholic Church and this gained him the support of the Church to scourge the rebellious Vandals, Heruls and East Goths (Visigoths), who refused to recognize the power of Rome (search wikipeadia).
 These are the three horns in Daniel 7:8, which were "plucked out" by the Church in its struggle for religious supremacy in the Western Roman Empire (the current Europe).
 In 538 AD the power was consolidated and the last emperor of Rome - Justinian - officially gave his title of pontifex maximus (= large bridge builder, mediator between earth and heaven = high priest) to the Bishop of Rome, after he already had it passed by decree in 533 AD, determining that the bishop of Rome should be the only head of the Christian church.

 Dark middle ages with terrible persecutions came: Daniel 7:25; 12:7; Revelation 11:3; 12:6,14 sketch time, times and half a time - 1260 years until 1798.
 The imprisonment of the pope in that year meant the end of the exercise of the oppressive power of the Church on the conscience of the faithful, and the reopening of God's Word for the serious Bible searcher.
 The believers started to "run back and forth" seriously and gained insights.
 The small booklet was opened and it was understood that the greatest time prophecy in the Bible was coming to an end (Revelation 10:6)!
 They took the little book (Daniel) from the hand of the heavenly agent and they ate it greedily as if it were honey.
 People continued to expect the second coming, but they did not fully understand the message.
 "Blessed are those who keep on expecting and reaching a thousand three hundred and thirty-five days" (Daniel 12:12, my translation).
 We know our SDA history: It was a bitter disappointment.